ScienceCommons/curate_science/README.md

 2. Install Python >= 3.6
 3. Install PostgreSQL >= 9.4 (command may be sql or psql depending on install method)
 4. Create a .env file and set the environment variables `DB_USER`, `DB_PASS`, and `SECRET_KEY`
+5. Create a superuser to access Django admin: `python manage.py createsuperuser` and follow prompts

 ```sql